sophiaponte/prefect-legacy/docs/core/advanced_tutorials/advanced-mapping.md

 As we proceed, we hope to ensure that our Flow is _reproducible_ and _reusable_ in the future.

 ::: warning BeautifulSoup4
-To easily navigate the webpages, we will be using the package [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which is not a requirement for Prefect.
+To easily navigate the webpages, we will be using the package [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which is not a requirement for prefectlegacy.
 To install `BeautifulSoup4`, run either:

 ```
 pip install beautifulsoup4 # OR